Ultraworking/pentathlon-guidance/1-best-practices.md

+#

+We built the Pentathlon to serve two purposes —

+1. Help you get a massive dosage of peak productivity, during which time you’ll get a ton done while also improving your health and core habits;
+2. Help you learn and deeply entrain lessons on being more effective — permanently.

+It seems to be working well — we’ve now had hundreds of people join the Pentathlon, and a stunningly large number \(around half\) come back for further Pentathlons.
+We also get testimonials like —

+// testimonial

+// testimonial

+We’re writing up this document to share some best practices so you can hit the ground running, thrive, and especially carry those lessons forward with you forever.

-# Behind-the-Scenes Theory
+Behind-the-Scenes Theory

 ## Systemic 1% Edges

 “I was blown away by the system — seeing it in action.
 It’s not the first time I read something about productivity and how to organize your day, self-help in the grand scheme of things, but seeing it put into action for the first time… it really opened my eyes and I realized how to do it in a very practical way, down to starting, stopping, setting up the time schedule, fixing the five or six important things in your day… that was actually very very worthwhile.”

 — Dr. Thomas Goerblich, Veterinarian and Journalist, Pentathlon III attendee

 The specific details of peak productivity aren’t hard to understand in theory — it’s putting them into practice that makes the difference.
 Most people know a variety of things that would help them do better \(for instance, waking earlier in the day and doing one’s most important work immediately\), but the difficulty is in actually establishing those routines.

 This leads us to some simple-but-powerful ideas — for instance, we’ve noted that setting a target “sleep time” is both more effective and more important for long-term sustained success than setting a target wake time.
 After all, there’s not much use in waking up at 4AM if you went to bed at 1AM — you’re going to be exhausted and not get much done.